JavaScript, Refreshed

 Next: how functions capture the variables around them.

-Sign in to save your progress across devices.
+Saved on this device.
+Sign in to sync your progress everywhere.